 - (i) In determining its continuing education requirements, the division board shall consider including a course in the special care needs of individuals and their families facing end-of-life issues, including, but not limited to, all of the following:

 - (1) Pain and symptom management.

-- (2) The psycho-social dynamics of death.
+- 13 (2) The psycho-social dynamics of death.

 - (3) Dying and bereavement.

-- (4) Hospice care.
+- 15 (4) Hospice care.

-- (j) In determining its-continuation continuing education requirements, the division board shall give its highest priority to considering a course on pain management. - (k) In determining its continuing education requirements, the board shall consider including a course in the diagnosis and treatment of hepatitis to be taken by those licensees whose practices may require such knowledge.
+- (j) In determining its continuation continuing education requirements, the division board shall give its highest priority to considering a course on pain management. - (k) In determining its continuing education requirements, the board shall consider including a course in the diagnosis and treatment of hepatitis to be taken by those licensees whose practices may require such knowledge. - SECTION 1.
+Section 1797 of the Health and Safety Code is amended to read: - 1797.
+This division shall be known, and may be cited, as the Emergency Medical Services System and the Prehospital Emergency Medical Care Personnel Act.